geriabot/behavior_architecture/README.md

 - **Plugin-Based BT Nodes**: Load custom BT node libraries at runtime
 - **Reusable BehaviorRunner**: Use in any package by specifying XML path and plugins
+- **Reusable Behavior Catalogue**: Library of tested, documented behaviors ready to use
 - **Extensible Orchestrator**: Implement custom FSM logic in derived classes
 - **Cascade Lifecycle Management**: Coordinated node activation/deactivation
 - **Package-Agnostic XML**: Load behavior trees from any package